 But the best part of our visit was the hours we spent in the Dentons’ living room later that evening and the next morning, just talking about life, about America, about God, about the future, about the events of Jeremiah Denton’s life – in other words, great stories.
 He even reminisced about his encounter with the divine in his North Vietnamese prison cell, adding a few more details.

-As we prepared to leave the Denton home, we packed our car (Sarah reminds me that “Jerry” was so kind, always making a point of carrying her suitcase for her) and said our goodbyes.
+As we prepared to leave the Denton home, we packed our car (Sarah later reminded me that “Jerry” was so kind, always making a point of carrying her suitcase for her) and said our goodbyes.
 Then, as we slowly turned and pulled out of the driveway, we looked back – and there were Jerry and Mary Denton, standing side by side “at attention,” both of them smiling and locked in a military salute, as we pulled away.